FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: How to correct

 \subsection{Results}

 Table~\ref{tab: errors} shows the median results for 30 repeated simulations.
 While we collected results for human reviewer recall, precision $\in \{100\%,90\%,80\%,70\%\}$, the trend across all the results was apparent.
 Hence, for the sake of brevity, we just discuss the 100\% and 70\% results.
-Note that: \begin{itemize} \item For precision and recall, better tactics have less deterioration as errors increase; i.e. {\em higher} a/b and c/d values are {\em better}. \item For effort (which measures the number of papers reviewed/rechecked), better tactics demand fewer papers are read; i.e. {\em lower} e/f values are {\em better}. \end{itemize}

-The cells in gray show median changes over the four data sets for all the error correction tactics.
+Full results are available at https://tiny.cc/error\_fast2.
+Note that: \begin{itemize} \item For precision and recall, better tactics have less deterioration as errors increase; i.e. {\em higher} b/a and d/c values are {\em better}. \item For effort (which measures the number of papers reviewed/rechecked), better tactics demand fewer papers are read; i.e. {\em lower} f/e values are {\em better}. \item The cells in gray show median changes over the four data sets for all the error correction tactics. \end{itemize}

-Of the results in Table~\ref{tab: errors}, the None tactic is the worst.
-While it paints good precision, as errors are added to the labeling process, recall decreases to 71\% and 53\% more efforts need to be spent on reviewing.
+Of the results in Table~\ref{tab: errors}, the None tactic (which does not feature any error correction) is the worst.
+While it paints good precision, as errors are added to the labeling process, recall decreases to 69\% and 53\% more efforts need to be spent on reviewing.

 Kuhrmann'17 is the go-to treatment if 100\% precision is required.
 The downside is that it usually requires most effort to achieve the 100\% precision and its recall is second worst among all four treatments.
 In general, we do not suggest Kuhrmann'17 since recall is most important.